-Blue Man Group Show
+Blue Man Group Show at Universal Orlando

 Blue Man combines zany visual humour with outrageous theatrics and musical performances from unusual instruments including a grand piano played with a giant mallet, drumbones (pipe drums) and their signature paint filled drums.
 The show appeals to all ages on different levels from the lights and colour to the comedy, general mess and characters though see note about children under 3.

 The whole performance is non-verbal and includes lots of paint!
 The show is accompanied by a live rock band who do sing.
 There is also the chance for audience participation.

 Unlike Cirque du Soleil with a multitude of performers, the Blue Man Group is always just three main performers.

 The Blue Man Group Sharp Aquos Theatre is located at the Universal Orlando Resort in between the Hard Rock Cafe and the Universal Studios theme park.
 Just follow the green path from the parking garage.

 The theatre (Sound Stage 18) seats 1,000 guests and is accessible from both Citywalk and the two Universal theme parks.

 During peak times and some weekends, there are two shows a day, usually at 6 pm and 9 pm but times do vary so check your tickets.
 On other days there is just one evening performance.
 Each show last one hour 45 minutes without an intermission.
 You need to arrive at least 30 minutes before show time to get seated and enjoy the pre-show.